The Evolutionary Dynamics of Modern Dating: ENM, Boy Sober, and Gendered Strategies

 Greater sexual variety without the constraints of monogamy.

-Lowered investment in emotional labor and commitment.
+Lowered investment in emotional and financial labor and commitment.

 An escape from traditional expectations of provision and exclusivity.